How to Watch the WNBA on Saturday: TV Channel, Game Times and Odds

 Today's WNBA Games

-The Dream look to pull off an away win at the Wings on Saturday at 1:00 PM ET.
+The Sun look to pull off a road win at the Liberty on Saturday at 1:00 PM ET.

 How to Watch